bonnette/SpiritDetect/README.md

 </div>

 On the initial splash screen you are presented with three buttons.<br>
-Choosing the **Scanner** button will open a new page with a green scanner indicator.<br>
+Choosing the **Scanner** button will open a new page with a green scanner indicator.
+It is important that the Narrator hold the iPhone in a vertical position because tilting the phone forward slightly will trigger the red 'ghost detected' scanner indicator.<br>
-When a spirit is located the indicator will turn red and a ghost image will be in the center of the indicator.<br>
+During the Narrators story , When the Narrator says, 'A spirit is located' The Narrator should tilt the phone forward (about 45 degrees) which will trigger the red scanner indicator to turn on indicating that a spirit has been found.<br>
-The "Narrator" should use this opportunity to ham it up.
+The "Narrator" should use this opportunity to embellish the story.

 # Capturing a ghost

+Back to the scanning page.<br>
-When the **Scanner** button is pressed.
-The screen changes to the scanning page.
+The Narrator has just pressed the **Scanner** button.
+The screen changed to the scanning page.
 This page has a single **Capture** button at the bottom. <br>

 The "Narrator" moves the device slowly around the room.
-Carefully watching for the scan indicator to turn RED.
+Carefully watching the green scanning indicator.
+The Narrator is watching for the scan indicator to turn RED.
+The Narrator tilts the phone forward about 45 degrees and...
-When it turns red the "Narrater" slows down and when the time is just right.... he presses the "Capture" button.<br>
+When the scan indicator turns red the "Narrator" slows down and when the time is just right.... the Narrator presses the "Capture" button.<br>
 The "Narrator" should continue his story.<br>

 At this point the capture button is replaced by a "Trash Can" and a ghost or some other entity appears in the viewfinder.
 The scanner is no longer visible.<br>